 Career decisions shape long-term professional capability, economic stability, and institutional outcomes.
 Yet these decisions are often made using incomplete signals such as starting salary, institutional brand, social perception, or short-term opportunity.

-My work focuses on examining career decisions within the broader context of education systems, labour market structures, technological change, and psychological readiness.
+My work is grounded in a philosophical framework that examines career decisions within the broader context of education systems, labour market structures, technological change, and psychological readiness.
 These forces influence long-term career strength in ways that are rarely visible at the point of decision.

 Through structured essays, research-informed analysis, and institutional engagement, this platform explores how individuals and institutions can approach career decisions with greater structural clarity, long-term thinking, and intellectual discipline.